Best Of

 Another common question is about gender, with options such as ‘Male’, ‘Female’, ‘Non-binary’, or even ‘Prefer not to say’.
 This question helps in understanding the gender composition of the survey participants.

-Things To Consider While Crafting Surveys
+Things To Consider While Crafting Survey Introductions

 1. Mention the name of the organization